jspm/jspm-cli/README.md

   jspm install jquery=github:components/jquery
 ```

 The [jspm registry](https://github.com/jspm/registry) just provides a mapping from a name into an endpoint package name.
-It is purely a name shortening service and nothing more.

-### Using the jspm CDN instead of jspm_packages
+### Switching to CDN package sources

 The npm and Github endpoints are both served by CDN, which is automatically configured in jspm.